 How to watch NASCAR online and over the air

-As we just established, NASCAR races air on a number of different channels.
-NBC and FOX have the rights to every race, but they'll be spreading the wealth across their channels: You can expect the biggest events to air on NBC and FOX themselves, but plenty of other can't-miss races will air on channels like NBCSN and FS1.
+As we just mentioned, NASCAR races air on a number of different channels.
+NBC and FOX have the rights to every race, but you can also expect them to air on NBC and FOX themselves.
+In addition, NBCSN and FS1 will also be streaming some races you absolutely can't miss.

 So what does this mean for those hoping to watch NASCAR without cable?
 Well, it means that you have a few different options for watching key NASCAR races without paying big bucks.
 It also means that you'll have to focus on one particular type of solution if you're determined not to miss a single race.